What Is the Price of a Humidity Chamber?

 No product works perfectly in all climates or weather conditions.
-However, environmental testing can reveal a product’s limits and long-term durability—and gives you reassurance that it’s ready for commercial or public use.
+However, environmental testing can reveal a product’s limits and long-term durability—and gives you the reassurance that it’s ready for commercial or public use.

 Companies conduct testing to observe how devices under testing (DUTs) react to specified conditions, as determined by different standards.
 These standards often feature humidity components, which is where optimized humidity test chambers come in.

 Having said that, no two companies’ testing requirements are the same.
 Therefore, when searching for a new humidity chamber, it’s important to first completely understand your own requirements.

 As a good rule of thumb, a quality, standard humidity chamber ranges between $14,000-$20,000.
 This is often a base price that increases (sometimes significantly) with size considerations, performance levels, optional features, and customizations.
 Be sure to work with a manufacturer that can build a humidity chamber fit to your specific needs.

 Here’s what you need to know about what that base price gets you.

 About Standard Humidity Chambers

 If you target a humidity chamber in the neighborhood of $15,000, here’s what you can expect.

 First, let’s talk about size.
 Typically, any chamber greater than 10 cubic feet in volume will cost more than $20,000.
 At a standard price, expect to have a range of options from as small as 1.3 cubic feet and as large as 8 cubic feet.